parthenocissus/krcdnc/content/bntstn_atlas/en/_home.md

 page3:
     txt: "<h6>Including a series of hand-illustrated maps, infographics, and data visualizations for non-linear reading, Bantustan is an example of <a href='https://www.articleworld.org/index.php/Ergodic_literature' target='_blank'>ergodic and interactive literature</a>.</h6>
 <p>Readers can choose how to read the book: in a traditional linear fashion or using maps as visual interfaces for jumping from one story to another.
 All maps and visuals have been drawn by Uroš Krčadinac, meticulously, by hand, using a digital drawing tablet.</p>
 <p>Maps represent a tapestry of pictograms, ideograms, different writing systems, coats of arms, labyrinths, secret messages, and other hidden symbols for readers to discover and decypher.
-The drawing process lasted a year.</p>"
+The drawing process lasted a year and a half.</p>"
 page4:
     txt: "<h5>This interactive atlas is devoted to deshiphering all symbols and stories hidden in Uroš's maps.</h5>"
 page5: